Bell/ans Side Effects

-Note: This page contains information about the side effects of sodium bicarbonate.
-Some of the dosage forms included on this document may not apply to the brand name Bell / ans.
+Note: This document contains side effect information about sodium bicarbonate.
+Some dosage forms listed on this page may not apply to the brand name Bell/ans.

 - Frequent urge to urinate